oktavianuu/fluent-python-study/tracker.md

 ---

-## 🧠 Extra Ideas
+## 🧠 Extra

 - 📝 Daily micro-journal: short notes per study session
-- ✍️ Weekly summary: highlight what you learned, what was hard, and how it connects
+- ✍️ Weekly summary: highlight what I have learned, what was hard, and how it connects
-- 🧱 Build your own `fluentbox/` library over time
+- 🧱 Build my own `fluentbox/` library over time
-- 📊 Track boss levels and reflections for personal growth
+- 📊 Track levels and reflections for personal growth
 - 🧭 Map ideas visually for clarity and deeper understanding